Want to see Polaris results for all your clusters in a single dashboard? Check out Fairwinds Insights (opens new window)

 kubectl apply -f https://github.com/fairwindsops/polaris/releases/latest/download/dashboard.yaml kubectl port-forward --namespace polaris svc/polaris-dashboard 8080:80

-helm repo add fairwinds-stable https://charts.fairwinds.com/stable helm upgrade --install polaris fairwinds-stable/polaris --namespace polaris kubectl port-forward --namespace polaris svc/polaris-dashboard 8080:80
+helm repo add fairwinds-stable https://charts.fairwinds.com/stable helm upgrade --install polaris fairwinds-stable/polaris --namespace polaris --create-namespace kubectl port-forward --namespace polaris svc/polaris-dashboard 8080:80

 # Local Binary